differint/differint/README.md

 This package is used for numerically calculating fractional derivatives and integrals (differintegrals).
 Options for varying definitions of the differintegral are available, including the Grunwald-Letnikov, the 'improved' Grunwald-Letnikov, the Riemann-Liouville, and the Caputo (coming soon!).
 Through the API, you can compute the fractional derivative at a point or over an array of function values.

 ## Motivation
 There is little in the way of readily available, easy-to-use code for numerical fractional calculus.
+What is currently available are functions that are generally either smart parts of a much larger package, or only offer one numerical algorithm.
 The *differint* package offers a variety of algorithms for computing differintegrals and several auxiliary functions relating to generalized binomial coefficients.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -